Western Downs Futures

 Working Group Forum | 24 September 2024

-Six months after standing up our Interim Steering Committee and 5 priority working groups, we held a Working Group Forum.
-On the 24th September at the Dalby Events Centre we brought together 58 partners to achieve the following objectives:
+Six months after standing up our Interim Steering Committee and five priority working groups, we held a Working Group Forum.
+On 24 September at the Dalby Events Centre, we brought together 58 partners to achieve the following objectives:

 • Bring the network together to feedback information, updates and regroup.